 Obviously, given the supply chain complexities we often face, such as forecast error and process instability in manufacturing planning, the above process is much easier said than done.
 Keeping our approach as simple as possible while achieving our objective is important, but taking time to automate certain kinds of repetitive tasks like data collection, reporting and optimization can free us up to do the things we do best — analyzing situations, segmenting our audience, making strategic decisions and managing our business.

 In our next blog we’ll see how scheduling fits with planning and execution.
-For additional information, read the first blog in this series.
+For additional information, read the rest of the blogs in this series: